rjhilgefort/SiteFoundations-BootstrapTwig/README.md

 Demo
 ----

-For now, the demo will simply be my development space.
-This means that the demo could be broken at any given time.
-But do check it out, maybe you'll get lucky and it will be functional!
+For now, the demo will be my development space.
+The demo could be broken at any given time, but check it out, maybe it will be functional.

 http://www.robhilgefort.com/rjh/starter